 Other writers, due to the hectic schedule, tend to post lesser times, yet, they wrote longer posts instead.
 In my experiment, I did 8 per day.

 You don’t need to post a lot every day on LinkedIn.
-Focus on length and value on each post.
+Focus on the length and value of each post.
 Use hashtags.
 Mention someone.
 That’s all it takes.MECYLL GASPARY

 What’s my evaluation?